xspired01/adoptMe/docs/aboutServerSideRendering.md

 ## Server Side Rendering to Strings

 On the backend an express server is created with Node.js.
 On the frontend, a ClientApp.js is created.
+ClientApp takes in App and passes it to the server with a function.
 Instead of using the render function from React DOM, the hydrate function is used.
 Whereas render deletes whatever markup is present and re-renders the whole page, hydrate just takes the markup in App and passes it to the server.

 ```
 hydrate(<App />, document.getElementById("root"));
 ```

 Hydrate passes the App to the server and the server sends the html and markup to the user.
+ServerLocation is a specific component of Reach Router.

 ```
 app.use((req, res) => {